 In October 2009 Airlink moves into their new head office based in Greenstone Hill Office Park, Modderfontein.

-Airlink Cargo a division of SA Airlink (Pty) Ltd is a dedicated cargo ground handling company.
+Airlink Cargo a division of Airlink is a dedicated cargo ground handling company.
 It has three trading divisions: the domestic ground handling division which provides cargo services for South African Airlink; the international ground handling division providing services for three airlines; and the specialised clearing and forwarding division for their own airline’s spares shipments.

 In December 2011, the Airports Company SA (ACSA) presents four Feather Awards to Airlink in recognition of consistent service excellence at ACSA airports.
 ACSA presents six Feather Awards to Airlink in recognition of consistent service excellence at ACSA airports in December 2012.